ethandmd/reedos/README.md

 # reedos

-You could say reed-oh-ESS, but we like to think it's barely FreeDOS minus the 'f'.
-Like rEE-doss.
+You could say reed-oh-ESS, but we've been saying rEE-doss.

 See [Contribution Guidelines](CONTRIBUTING.md) if you're interested in getting involved.